covalence-io/javascript-drills/README.md

 This project is designed to help you get used to writing functions in JavaScript and thinking about logic.
 There are tests in the "tests" directory.

 Once you have completed the methods and you think they are correct, you can run `npm test` from the command line to see if your code passes the tests.
+There are also scripts to run specific tests, found below.

 ## Getting Started

+Before you do anything you need to run the following command:

 `npm install`